-- Relay outputs, respectively, configurable as: - Individual ON/OFF outputs, - Independent shutter channels (with or without slats), - > Two-pipe fan coil modules where both the fan speed control and the valve control are performed through relays, - A combination of the above. - Customisable, multi-operation logic functions. - Master light control modules for an easy, out-of-the-box control of a set of luminaires (or functionally equivalent devices) one of which acts as a general lamp and the others as secondary lamps. - Scene-triggered action control, with an optional delay in the execution. - Manual operation / supervision of the relay outputs through the on-board pushbuttons and LEDs. - Heartbeat or periodical "still-alive" notification. - Relay Switches Counter. - KNX Security (only in MAXinBOX 12).
+- 4 relay outputs, configurable as: - Up to 4 individual ON/OFF outputs, - > Up to 2 independent shutter channels (with or without slats), - Up to 1 two-pipe fan coil module where both the fan speed control and the valve control are performed through relays, - A combination of the above. - 10 customisable, multi-operation logic functions. - 2 master light control modules for an easy, out-of-the-box control of a set of luminaires (or functionally equivalent devices) one of which acts as a general lamp and the others as secondary lamps. - Scene-triggered action control, with an optional delay in the execution. - Manual operation / supervision of the 4 relay outputs through the on-board pushbuttons and LEDs. - Heartbeat or periodic "still-alive" notification. - Relay Switches Counter. - KNX Security.